nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 finally get useful line numbers in `Option` and `Result` panic messages.

 Ben: This is kind of, it's it's somewhat of a revelation.
-It's one of those long standing issues that people were like-- it's kind of you accept it as a way things are, like, obviously, if you panic, you're never going to get like a good line number in the error message.
+It's one of those long standing issues that people were like— it's kind of you accept it as a way things are, like, obviously, if you panic, you're never going to get like a good line number in the error message.
 It's always going to point to the standard library.
 And I think people who have been using Rust for a long time might be kind of, habituated to even ignore the output of the panic message.
-But you have to unlearn that because now they're actually useful, which is-- it's amazing.
+But you have to unlearn that because now they're actually useful, which is— it's amazing.
 It's a revelation.

 Jon: Yeah, I know, right?
 Or like, I always have `RUST_BACKTRACE` set to 1 in